She's Trouble

-"She's Trouble", also known as "Trouble", is a song by Michael Jackson, recorded in 1981 and originally written for his Thriller LP.
-However, Jackson's original version was an outtake and therefore not released, either as a single or an album cut.
+"She's Trouble", also known as "Trouble", is a song by Michael Jackson, originally written and recorded for inclusion on his sixth studio album, Thriller (1982).
+Jackson's original version was an outtake and therefore not released, either as a single or an album cut.
 Two versions of Jackson's demo leaked online, a rough vocal version and a final version in low quality.
 On November 18, 2022, Jackson's version was released on Thriller 40.

 Musical Youth version

-In 1983, the song was recorded by British reggae band Musical Youth (although Jackson is not credited).
+In 1983, the song was recorded by British reggae band Musical Youth.
 Musical Youth's rendition of the song was released as a single in November, reaching number 65 on the US Billboard Hot 100, their second and last single to chart, after "Pass the Dutchie", which reached number 10 in early 1983, and number 56 on Cash Box in early 1984.
 It also charted in Canada, peaking at number 43.
 On the US R&B chart, "She's Trouble" reached number 25.

 In the UK, where "She's Trouble" wasn't released until May 1984, it charted very minorly.
 It was the third of five singles released from their album Different Style! in the UK, the first four of which charted.
 It was the only charting single from the album in North America.